Monday, 22 August 2022

 Fig. 8.3 - Real rose quartz polished pendant (above, and right), once again featuring uniform light pink hues in a massive habit, vs the dyed agate pendant, (below, left).

 Another thing that I believe factored in the decision to dye this specimen pink, maybe to imitate rose quartz (or maybe just to dye one more white/grey agate a more vibrant colour xD) is the fact that the crystal habit of rose quartz is primarily massive (crystal aggregrates with no characteristic external shape), as we've also seen above, and individual crystals (including geode specimens) are thus much rarer (and, if we assume the rose vs pink quartz classification explained above, then crystals have never been found for the rose quartz variety in the first place).
-I assume that someone must have thought that a faceted 'rose quartz geode' like this could look very marketable, more so than a standard agate+quartz geodine, so I guess that's why this piece was dyed (although not very expertly, unless having some neon pink zones in some of the facets was what they were intentionally going for 😅), using a much more affordable and easily found agate.
+I assume that someone must have thought that a faceted 'rose quartz geode' like this could look very marketable, more so than a standard agate+quartz geodine, so I guess that's why this piece was dyed (although not very expertly, unless having some neon pink zones in some of the facets was what they were intentionally going for 😅).

-And I'm typically fine with dyed specimens, it's all about personal taste (I personal don't prefer them - this one is pretty, but I would have preferred the natural-coloured geodine, to be honest xD).
-My only qualm is that the manufacturers and vendors are often hardly transparent about which specimens are natural, which are dyed and which are colour-treated in other artificial ways 😕 (as we'll see below in this very collection, with the allegedly 'natural' (it's not) bright blue agate 😅).
+And I'm typically fine with dyed specimens, as it's all about personal taste (I personally don't prefer them - this one is pretty enough, but I would have preferred the natural-coloured geodine, to be honest xD).
+My main qualm about it is that the manufacturers and vendors are often hardly transparent about which specimens are natural, which are dyed and which are colour-treated in other artificial ways 😕 (as we'll see below in this very collection, with the allegedly 'natural' bright blue agate 😅).

 3) Tiger's Eye: